iqtree/iqtree.github.io/_posts/doc/2015-11-10-Command-Reference.md

 >**NOTE**: Some of the above options require a comma-separated list, which should not contain any empty space!

+### Example usages:

+* Select best-fit model for alignment `data.phy` based on Bayesian information criterion (BIC):

+        iqtree -s data.phy -m TESTONLY

+* Select best-fit model for a protein alignment `prot.phy` using the new testing procedure and only consider WAG, LG and JTT matrix to save time:

+        iqtree -s prot.phy -m TESTNEWONLY -mset WAG,LG,JTT

+* Find the best partitioning scheme for alignment `data.phy` and partition file `partition.nex` with a relaxed clustering at 10% to save time:

+        iqtree -s data.phy -spp partition.nex -m TESTMERGEONLY -rcluster 10

 Specifying substitution models
 ------------------------------